-Our visit in Bangkok in November 2013 coincided with the city’s first major protest to oust their prime minister.
+Our visit in Bangkok last November 2013 coincided with the city’s first major protest to oust their prime minister.
 Major tourist sites were selected as a venue of the noise barrage and like activities.
 As a result, we made some last minute revisions to our itinerary.
-The places to visit on our day 1 list were Royal Pavilion Mahajetsadabadin, Wat Saket, and neighboring temples – however the staff of our hostel, Lub d, advised us to keep away from the area because it was one of the selected protest gathering venue.
+The places to visit on our day 1 were Royal Pavilion Mahajetsadabadin, Wat Saket, and neighboring temples.
+However, the staff of our hostel, Lub d, advised us to keep away from these areas, because they were one of or near the selected protest gathering venues.
 Thus, we decided not to push the visit on those places.

 We rested for few hours in our room and did not noticed that we overslept.
 It was already dusk when we got up.
 Instead of remaining idle the rest of the day, we agreed to go out for a walking tour.

 From Lub D Siam Square (in front of the National Stadium), we crossed the foot bridge under the BTS and found this well-lit MBK mall.
 It wasn’t as grand when we saw it during the day, so we were a bit surprised that it was decorated with good lighting effects.

 We walked further downstairs, blending with the locals.
 Just like the Ayala Center in Makati City, the shopping malls in Siam Square are interconnected either via footbridge or interconnecting passage ways.
 Siam Square, by the way, is a premiere shopping districts in Bangkok.
 Malls in the likes of MBK, Siam Discovery, Siam Center, Siam Paragon, and Central World dot the city center.
 It is also where you can find Bangkok Arts and Culture Center, Madam Tussaud’s Bangkok (inside Siam Discovery), and the headquarters of the Royal Thai Police.

 During our visit, the protesters shutoff the power of the Royal Thai police headquarters, so walked across the dark street even the protest was still ongoing.